Huzy01/Prime-Numbers-to-100/README.md

 # Prime-Number-Program

-## Python3 program to display the prime numbers
+## Python 3 program to display the prime numbers

 This program is written in **Python 3** which aims to aim **display the prime numbers from 1-100**.
 In addition to this, there are some *extra features* such as: